What is testosterone?

 What are the side effects from using testosterone?

 There are usually no side effects with testosterone treatment as it is given to replace the testosterone that you are otherwise lacking.
-Very occasionally women notice some increased hair growth in the area in which they have rubbed the gel.
-This can be avoided by changing the area of skin on which you rub the gel.
-As the dose is so low, testosterone used in this way does not increase a woman’s risk of developing facial hair.
+Very occasionally women notice some increased hair growth in the area in which they have rubbed the cream.
+This can be avoided by changing the area of skin on which you rub the cream.

 Testosterone is not always effective for everyone but, for some women, it really can make a huge difference to their quality of life.
 Its effects should not be underestimated and clearly more work needs to be undertaken for testosterone to have a licence for its use in women.
 I certainly would not function nearly as well without it.